-The increasing role of accounts receivable lending in the small business and government contractor industry can be attributed in part to tight credit conditions throughout the economy.
+The increasing role of accounts receivable lending for the government contractor industry and among small businesses can be attributed in part, to the tight credit conditions throughout the economy.
 Banks and traditional lenders are leery of making new loans to unproven businesses; in some cases, they may even reduce or pull credit lines without warning, leaving contractors without the resources necessary to meet their financial obligations.
 An article published in Bloomberg BusinessWeek in September 2011 describes the obstacles facing smaller businesses and contractors in the financial marketplace and outlines the role of accounts receivable financing in filling the current corporate credit gap.

 The BusinessWeek article describes the difficulties experienced by Phoenix company Infincom and its owner, Tiffany Bucher, when the bank suddenly froze the corporate bank accounts and closed Infincom's line of credit.
 Worries over pending litigation prompted this move despite the company's continued ability to pay its bills.
 Bucher turned to factoring to make payroll and meet other operational obligations.
 Rather than waiting for clients to pay on their outstanding invoices or service agreements, Bucher sold those financial agreements to an asset-based lender at a slight discount.
 Invoice-based loans offer similar advantages for companies struggling with the payment gap between the time services are rendered and the time when clients pay the invoiced amounts.